BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Arnaud Bailly Gilles and Jack Pinnington Jones are set to meet at the Canberra on January 4, 2026 in a hard-court singles match.
 Gilles enters with a 0–1 record on hard courts in 2026, while Jones has posted a 3–1 mark on hard courts this season.
-Based on Elo ratings, this projects as a tight matchup with neither player holding more than a slight statistical edge.
+Elo ratings point to a clear statistical advantage for Gilles entering this matchup.
 Their head-to-head is currently level, with each player having recorded 1 wins.